University of Southern Mississippi: Mardi Gras holiday

-The University of Southern Mississippi is one of the few universities to allow a two-day holiday each year for Mardi Gras.
+The University of Southern Mississippi is one of the few universities in Mississippi to allow a two-day holiday each year for Mardi Gras.
 The university does not hold classes on the Monday and Tuesday before Ash Wednesday.

 In the late 1970s and early 1980s, many USM students expressed a desire for the holiday.
 The university is near New Orleans and has ties to Biloxi and Mobile, where Mardi Gras is also celebrated.
 In 1981, Ken Stribling, president of USM's student body, organized a student drive to establish an annual holiday on Fat Tuesday (Mardi Gras).
 The university's Calendar Committee refused the request, but Stribling appealed to USM President Aubrey Lucas.
 At an annual Christmas celebration at USM in December 1981, Lucas announced that USM would try the holiday on Fat Tuesday in 1982 to see how it worked.
 Stribling appealed again in 1982, and Lucas allowed the holiday for Fat Tuesday in 1983.
 The next year, the holiday for Fat Tuesday was made a permanent part of the university's calendar.

 The university's student government in 2003 gained addition of the Monday before Ash Wednesday as part of the Mardi Gras Holiday, creating a two-day holiday for the event and a four-day weekend for students.
-While many USM students attend Mardi Gras celebrations, the majority of students use the four-day weekend to prepare for mid-term exams or visit family and friends.
+While many USM students attend Mardi Gras celebrations, most use the four-day weekend to prepare for midterm exams or visit family and friends.
 The novelty of Mardi Gras Holiday has become a recruiting tool.